AntonSkrub/GoGit-Integration/docs/user-documentation.md

 Whether to list the references of the repositories.

-`LogCommits: bool`

-Whether to log the latest commits of the repositories.

 `LogLevel: int`

 The log level of the application.
 Can be either `0` (no logging), `1` (error logging), `2` (warning logging), `3` (info logging), `4` (debug logging) or `5` (trace logging).